arron21/arron-dev-brutal/src/content/blog/covid-statistics.md

 date: "2020-12-08"
 title: Covid Statistics
 tag: post
+author: Arron
+categories:
+    - Health
+    - Statistics
+tags:
+    - Covid-19
+    - Pandemic
+    - Statistics
+summary: An analysis of Covid-19 statistics from different countries and a reflection on the impact of the pandemic.
+image: "/images/covid-statistics.png"
 ---

 <h2>Just looking at some of these numbers makes my country, the USA, look pretty bad</h2>